-- "Associate Accountant" means a person who has satisfied the requirements for registration as an Associate Accountant under this Act; - "association of accountants" means any institute, society, association or other body of accountants recognised as such by the Institute; - "Certificate of Limited Public Practice" means a certificate issued by the Council in accordance with the rules of the Institute authorising the person named in the certificate to offer his or her services as an accountant to the public excluding the provision of external auditing services; - "Certificate of Public Practice" means a certificate issued by the Council in accordance with the rules of the Institute authorising the person named in the certificate to offer his or her services as an accountant to the public; - "Chartered Accountant" means a person who has satisfied the requirements for registration as a Chartered Accountant under this Act; - "Chartered Accountant in Limited Public Practice" means a chartered accountant who is the holder of a Certificate in Limited Public Practice; - "Chartered Accountant in Public Practice" means a Chartered Accountant who is the holder of a Certificate of Public Practice; - "committee" means any committee established under this Act or any subsidiary legislation made under this Act; - "Council" means the Council of the Institute continued under section 8; - "Disciplinary Panel" means the disciplinary panel appointed under section 30; - "Executive Director" means the executive director appointed under section 15; - "Institute" means the Fiji Institute of Accountants continued under section 4 as the Fiji Institute of Chartered Accountants; - "member" means a member of the Institute who is registered under this Act; - "Minister" means the Minister responsible for finance; and - "Register" means the register of members.
+- "Associate Accountant" means a person who has satisfied the requirements for registration as an Associate Accountant under this Act; - "association of accountants" means any institute, society, association or other body of accountants recognised as such by the Institute; - "Certificate of Limited Public Practice" means a certificate issued by the Council in accordance with the rules of the Institute authorising the person named in the certificate to offer his or her services as an accountant to the public excluding the provision of external auditing services; - "Certificate of Public Practice" means a certificate issued by the Council in accordance with the rules of the Institute authorising the person named in the certificate to offer his or her services as an accountant to the public; - "Chartered Accountant" means a person who has satisfied the requirements for registration as a Chartered Accountant under this Act; - "Chartered Accountant in Limited Public Practice" means a chartered accountant who is the holder of a Certificate in Limited Public Practice; - "Chartered Accountant in Public Practice" means a Chartered Accountant who is the holder of a Certificate of Public Practice; - "committee" means any committee established under this Act or any subsidiary legislation made under this Act; - "Council" means the Council of the Institute continued under section 8; - "Disciplinary Panel" means the disciplinary panel appointed under section 30; - "Executive Director" means the executive director appointed under section 15; - "holding out", in relation to- - (a) the provision of accounting services; or - (b) a person holding himself or herself out as a member or as having attained the qualifications or entitlements provided for under this Act. - includes the advertisement of any such membership, qualification, entitlement or accounting services; - "Institute" means the Fiji Institute of Accountants continued under section 4 as the Fiji Institute of Chartered Accountants; - "member" means a member of the Institute who is registered under this Act; - "Minister" means the Minister responsible for finance; and - "Register" means the register of members.